danvk/crosswalk/README.md

 ```

 This is simply the way that TypeScript works, and so it must be the way that crosswalk statically
 enforces your request types.
-If you're comfortable with this behavior, leave `noExtraProps` off.
+If you're comfortable with this behavior, set `--additional-properties`.

-If you _do_ specify `noExtraProps`, additional properties on a request will result in the request
+If you _do not_ specify `--additional-properties`, additional properties on a request will result in the request
 being rejected at runtime with a 400 HTTP response.
 This has pros and cons.
 The pros are that it
 will catch more user errors (e.g. misspelling an optional property name) and allows the server to
 be more confident about the shape of its input (`Object.keys` won't produce surprises).
 The con
 is that your runtime behavior is divergent from the static type checking, so client code that
 passes the type checker might produce failing requests at runtime.
 Until TypeScript gets
-["exact" types][exact], it will not be able to fully model `noExtraProps` statically.
+["exact" types][exact], it will not be able to fully model `--additional-properties=false` statically.

 **What's with the name?**